Skip to Main Content

 Who is eligible for the Saver's Credit?

-There are a few other stipulations for the Saver’s Credit that individuals should know about.
-Notably, individuals must be 18 or older to be eligible for the credit, not a student and not claimed as a dependent on someone else’s tax return.
-Also, if someone withdraws or recently withdrew savings from a retirement plan, IRA or ABLE account, their eligible contributions may be reduced.²
+There are a few other stipulations for the Saver's Credit that individuals should know about.
+Notably, individuals must be 18 or older, not claimed as a dependent on another person's return and not a student.
+To be considered a student, you must have been enrolled as a full-time student at a school or have taken a full-time, on farm training course given by a school or a state, county or local government agency during any part of five calendar months of the tax year.² Also, if someone withdraws or recently withdrew savings from a retirement plan, IRA or ABLE account, their eligible contributions may be reduced.²

 Help your retirement plan participants and investors determine their eligibility so they can decide whether they want to take advantage of the Saver's Credit.
 Learn more about the other provisions and restrictions on the IRS Saver's Credit webpage.